From A to Z: An Amazing Array of Awesome Antidotes for Zoom Fatigue

 About Dr. Constance Staley

-Dr. Constance Staley is a Professor of Communication at the University of Colorado, Colorado Springs.
+Dr. Constance Staley is a Professor of Communication and former Dean of the Graduate School at the University of Colorado, Colorado Springs.
 She holds a B.S. in education, an M.A. in linguistics, and a Ph.D. in communication.
-As a mid-career academic, Dr. Staley worked as a trainer in an East Coast Fortune 500 company, designing and delivering all management and supervisory training.
+In the middle of her academic career, Dr. Staley joined the training department of an East Coast Fortune 500 company full-time, designing and delivering all management and supervisory training.
 She was selected as a Fulbright Scholar to teach in the republic of Kyrgyzstan in the former Soviet Union; has won the University of Colorado Outstanding Teacher Award; and was twice nominated for a CASE U.S. Professor of the Year Award.